Zelda in Tears of the Kingdom.

 Image via Nintendo

 We adore this Zelda game because it represents not just the cutest adventure in the franchise but also one of the most impressive compared to its hardware.
-This game has ideas that have informed several future entries, but you miss the callbacks when you’ve not even looked into this one.
+This game has ideas that have informed several future entries.

-The side of the game we love is how much effort has been put into the world and reasons to explore.
+The thing we love most is how much effort has been put into the world and the reasons to explore it.
 There are collectibles that interact with each other across the map to open up treasures to collect and tools to buy with those treasures.
 It feels endlessly explorable because of the way you can shrink down, and we really hope the concept returns in a mainline entry in the future.

 the legend of zelda the wind waker zelda games ranked